PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-10 00:34:36
+Last updated: 2024-04-10 00:35:09
-Random Quote: We will take them before last night's beer turns to piss. - Chester Campbell
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar